 "28.As per Article 4.1 (c) of the PPA, the Petitioner has to commence supply of electricity to the Respondent not later than scheduled commissioning date and continue to supply power through the term of the agreement.
 The term "Force Majeure" used in the above clause 4.5.1 is explained in the Article 11 of the PPA.
 The term 'Procurer Event of Default' used has also been explained in Article 13.2 of the PPA.
 However, the STU/Discom's event of default has not been defined anywhere in the PPA.
 In the absence of the specific explanation of STU/Discom's event of default as given for "Force Majeure Event", any inaction on the part of STU/Discom(s), in our view shall fall within Article 4.5.1(a).
-Once there is non-action on the part of STU/Discoms, the same shall be considered as an event of default within the meaning of Article 4.5.1, and accordingly, application of provision in the PPA under which Respondent may levy liquidated damages and recover the same."
+Once there is non-action on the part of STU/Discoms, the same shall be considered as an event of default within the meaning of Article 4.5.1, and accordingly, application of Article 4.6 gets excluded in view of the wordings of Article 4.6.1.
+Once Article 4.6.1 is not applicable, there is no other provision in the PPA under which Respondent may levy liquidated damages and recover the same.""